buildpacks/spec/buildpack.md

 - MUST specify a `key` that is not identical to other labels provided by the same buildpack.
 - MUST specify a `value` to be set in the image label.

-The lifecycle MUST add each label as in image label on the created image metadata.
+The lifecycle MUST add each label as an image label on the created image metadata.

 If multiple buildpacks define labels with the same key, the lifecycle MUST use the last label defintion ordered by buildpack execution for the image label.